Data Processing Agreement (DPA)

 The Processor shall on a regular basis carry out security audits for systems and similar relevant for the Processing of Personal Data covered by this Data Processing Agreement.
 Reports documenting the security audits shall be available to the Controller.

-The Controller has the right to demand security audits performed by an independent third party at the Processors choice.
+The Controller has the right to demand security audits performed by an independent third party of the Processors choice.
 The third party will provide a report to be delivered to the Controller upon request.
 The Controller accepts that the Processor may claim compensation for the performance of the audit.

 3.7 Use of sub-contractors (sub-processors)